SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

 \textbf{Latent Dynamics Module.} The latent action representation evolves according to a learned state-dependent linear dynamical system $\dot{\mathbf{z}}_t = \mathbf{A}_t \mathbf{z}_t$.
 Simply, for discrete actions:

-where $\mathbf{A}_t \in \mathbb{R}^{d_h \times d_h}$ is a state-dependent matrix learned by the neural network $\mathcal{N}_\theta$ conditioned on the current state.
-Importantly, to ensure numerical stability, we apply a $\tanh$ activation function followed by a scaling factor of 2 to the output of the latent dynamics network, thereby constraining all elements of $A_t$ within the range $[-2, 2]$.
-While we also experimented with diagonal forms of $A_t$ to simplify the analysis, we found that full (dense) matrices enabled richer inter-dependencies and better performance in control.
+where $\mathbf{A}_t \in \mathbb{R}^{h_d \times h_d}$ is a state-dependent matrix learned by the neural network $\mathcal{N}_\theta$ conditioned on the current state.
+Importantly, to ensure numerical stability, a $\tanh$ activation function is applied, followed by a scaling factor of 2 to the output of the latent dynamics network, thereby constraining all elements of $\mathbf{A}_t$ within the range $[-2, 2]$.
+While diagonal forms of $\mathbf{A}_t$ were also explored to simplify the analysis, full (dense) matrices were found to enable richer inter-dependencies and better performance in control.

-{It is worth noting that we introduce a latent action space not for dimensionality reduction but to enable structured analysis of action behavior in the state–action phase space.
+{It is worth noting that a latent action space is introduced not for dimensionality reduction but to enable structured analysis of action behavior in the state–action phase space.
 This design empirically yields smoother dynamics and more stable training than operating directly in the original action space, while also allowing flexible dimensionality for constructing square dynamics matrices.
 It further aligns with Koopman operator theory, where systems are lifted to higher-dimensional spaces for structured modeling before being mapped back.}

 \textbf{Action Decoding and Control Execution.} After the linear system evolution, the latent representation is decoded back into the original action space as the actual control policy: